Email information is followed by @css.edu unless otherwise noted.

-Marcia provides social work program coordination and student course instruction on the St. Paul –ADEP campus.
-Marcia graduated from the University of MN- Twin Cities campus with a B.S. in Social Work, with a concentration in child welfare and American Indian studies in 1977 and returned for her M.S.W. in 1980, specializing in children and families, and chemical dependency.
+Marcia provides course instruction for the Undergraduate Social Work Program.
+Marcia graduated from the University of MN- Twin Cities campus with a B.S. in Social Work, with a concentration in Child Welfare and American Indian studies in 1977 and returned for her M.S.W. in 1980, specializing in children and families, and chemical dependency.
+She was awarded a Doctorate in Education degree from Hamline University in 2017.
+She is licensed in the state of MN as an Independent Clinical Social Work practitioner.
 Marcia has had over thirty years of practice experience with children and families in areas of addictions, mental health, domestic violence and special needs.
 She has been with the C.S.S.
-Social Work Program for the past 14 years, having an interest in international social work practice, immigrants and refugee populations, Native American services, Veteran PTSD, and families of children with special needs.
+Social Work Program for the past 25 years, having an interest in international social work practice, immigrants and refugee populations, Native American services, Veterans, and families of children with special needs.

 She may be contacted through her cell# 651-247-9313.